lilimelgar/microticks-analysis/README.md

 ### Heatmaps

-In a folder with the name of the statistics file in use (e.g. sample_stats/), you'll find a png image with heatmaps for each screen in the application (which has had one or more views).
-These heatmaps are a visual depiction of the user interactions with each screen of the application (the X,Y values), and are projected on a white background.
+In a folder with the name of the statistics file in use (e.g. sample_stats/), you'll find a png images with a heatmap for each screen in the application (which has had one or more views).
+These heatmaps are a visual depiction of the user interactions with each screen of the application (the [X,Y] values), and are projected on a white background.

 ![Resulting heatmap for the main screen of an application](/images/heatmap-main.png "Resulting heatmap for the main screen of an application")